HongmingTang060313/FR-DEEP/README.md

-# FR DEEP

-** this is still under construction, please be aware of this **
+**this is still under construction, please be aware of this**

-FR DEEP is a dataset of labeled radio galaxies used for deep learning training.
-It's a subset of the training data of 'Transfer Learning for Radio Galaxy Classification', where data in the work experienced data augmentation based on FR DEEP.
-These labeled samples came from FRICAT and CoNFIG catalogs.
-Each considered sample has been classified as either FR I or FR II radio source with certainty.
-If you use the dataset please cite arXiv:1903.11921 [astro-ph.IM].
+FR-DEEP is a dataset of labeled radio galaxies suitable for use with deep learning algorithms.
+The labels for the samples are compiled from the [FRICAT](https://arxiv.org/abs/1610.09376) and [CoNFIG](https://academic.oup.com/mnras/article/390/2/819/1032320) catalogs.
+Each sample is classified as either an FR I or FR II radio galaxy.
+This dataset forms the base training data for the paper *Transfer Learning for Radio Galaxy Classification*.
+If you use this dataset please cite:

-** Transfer learning for radio galaxy classification ** Tang H., Scaife A.~M.~M., Leahy J.~P., 2019, arXiv e-prints, arXiv:1903.11921 (https://arxiv.org/abs/1903.11921)
+*Transfer learning for radio galaxy classification*, Tang H., Scaife A. M. M., Leahy J. P., 2019, [arXiv:1903.11921](https://arxiv.org/abs/1903.11921)

 # The FR DEEP Batched Dataset